zzt93/os-lab1/README.md

 close a file
 read a file
 write a file
+lseek a file: i.e. change the cursor for reading/writing

 non-blocked timer -- used to make a process run specific seconds
 LCM and GCD